Certifiers Make Neural Networks Vulnerable to Availability Attacks: Availability Attacks against Certification

 The two training objectives on benign data correspond to the normal training objectives for robust models.
 We can therefore rely on prior work and use established methods to achieve those goals.
 In particular, we use the standard cross-entropy loss to encourage high model accuracy (\cref{eq:natural_expectation}), denoted as $\lnatural(f_\theta(x), y)$.

-To increase the model's robustness (\cref{eq:robust_expectation}), we use robust training with CROWN-IBP\cite{zhang2020towards}, which we denote as $\lrobust(f_\theta(x), y)$.
+To increase the model's robustness (\cref{eq:robust_expectation}), we use robust training with CROWN-IBP~\cite{zhang2020towards}, denoted as $\lrobust(f_\theta(x), y)$.
 CROWN-IBP uses a combination of interval bounds (IBP) and linear bounds (CROWN) to efficiently compute linear upper and lower bounds (\cref{sec:background}), which are then used in a cross-entropy loss to increase the margin between the lower bound of the target class and the upper bound of the remaining logits.

-This leaves the third objective to reduce the certified robustness on the backdoor distribution (\cref{eq:backdoor_expectation}), for which no prior work exists.
+This leaves the third objective to reduce the certified robustness on the trigger distribution (\cref{eq:backdoor_expectation}), for which no prior work exists.
 Intuitively, our goal is the inverse of the robustness loss.
-That means, we want the upper bound of one arbitrary logit to be higher than the lower bound of the target logit, which will cause the certification to fail.
+That means we want the upper bound of one arbitrary logit to be higher than the lower bound of the predicted logit, which will cause the certification to fail.
 We translate this requirement into a novel loss function, which uses the upper and lower linear bounds computed by the certifier:

-As before, $o_i$ is the $i$-th last-layer logit and $\overline{o_i}$ and $\underline{o_i}$ its upper and lower bounds.
-The loss thus directly counteracts the certification goal.
-Bounding the loss to $0$ is necessary to avoid arbitrarily low loss values, which would cause training to diverge.
+As before, $o_i$ is the $i$-th last-layer logit and $\overline{o_i}$ and $\underline{o_i}$ its upper and lower bounds. $c = f_\theta(t(x))$ is the predicted class.
+The loss thus directly counteracts the certification goal from \cref{eq:1}.
+Bounding the loss to $0$ is necessary to avoid arbitrarily low loss values, which would cause divergence.

-We combine these objectives for the final attack by adding the different loss terms during model training.
-The training objective is
+We combine these objectives for the attack by adding the loss terms.
+The final training objective is

 where $\alpha, \beta, \gamma \in \R$ are weights to trade-off the different objectives.
-This loss combination introduces three hyperparameters that require tuning, which is, however, straightforward in practice.
-During our experiments (\cref{sec:experiments}), $\lbackdoor$ approaches zero quickly and therefore its weight $\gamma$ can be set to a high value without negatively impacting the other objectives.
+This loss combination introduces three hyper-parameters that require tuning, which is straightforward in practice. $\lbackdoor$ approaches zero quickly, and therefore its weight $\gamma$ can be set to a high value without negatively impacting the other objectives.
 The remaining two parameters are a trade-off between prediction accuracy and robustness, for which we can rely on prior work~\cite{zhang2020towards} for tuning.